 All people registered as sex offenders are listed and registered on both a national and state sex offender database.
 The people on these databases have been convicted in a court of law of a sex crime.
 You are able to view these listings online, but you should know that you won’t get the exact address, just the block of the address that they registered.

 Court Records are public records.
 They include a court case file containing a court docket and all documents and filings filed in the case.
 You are able to access court records on the internet, or at the Henderson County Clerk of Court where the case was filed.

 Each state keeps a record of a person’s criminal history.
 These databases are all connected so you are able to track criminal convictions from any other state.
-You can go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you might have to pay for a more comprehensive search.
+You can go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you might have to pay for a more comprehensive search.